Hello Friends we need a little assistance in getting justice for Olivia. Here is her story......

 Bait Dog

 If you were to go to Google Images and input the keywords “bait dog” or “dog fighting”, one image stands out.
 The image you see here has been used in almost every dog blog, news publication, and animal rescue/advocacy website.
 It is the image of unspeakable cruelty.
 A bait dog used in dog fighting.
+The image of this horribly mutilated dog has a story.

 Her name was Gypsy.
 Back in April, 2005, Gypsy was found lying along a Gaston County highway in North Carolina.
 This female pit bull was barely alive with shattered limbs, blood seeping from wounds, emaciated, and no strength or will to walk.
 The Good Samaritan that found her took the dog’s limp body and brought her to Eastridge Animal Hospital.